AP® Computer Science Principles - Online

 AP Computer Science Principles is a breadth-first Computer Science course that introduces students to programming, abstractions, algorithms, data, the Internet, and the global impact of computing.
-There are opportunities for students to develop their problem solving skill and show creativity.
-The course, which is assessed through course performance tasks and an end of course assessment, is not programming language specific.
+There are opportunities for students to develop their problem- solving skills and show creativity.
+The course, which is assessed through course performance tasks and an end-of-course assessment, is not programming language specific.

 Participants will be provided with tools to implement an effective AP Computer Science Principles course.
 During the training, teachers will explore the computational thinking practices and the components of the curriculum framework, including the big ideas, enduring understandings, learning objectives, and essential knowledge.
 Participants will understand how to use activities that organize the course content to develop students’ proficiencies in the skills identified by the curriculum framework.
 In addition, participants will work on a course plan that will help them decide how they will teach the skills and content of the AP Computer Science Principles course.

 - Understanding and planning the course: Engaging all students, developing student understanding, and understanding the Big Ideas, Learning Objectives and Performance Tasks

 - Teaching the AP CS Principles course: Selecting resources, teaching strategies, unit development, and assessment

 - Gain an understanding of the course and the curriculum framework, including exploration of the performance tasks and the end of course assessment

 - Explore options for pacing, planning, and sequencing their course

 - Develop lesson examples and strategies for addressing multiple big ideas in the same unit or lesson

 - Review the curricular requirements and syllabus development